Ephemea/archival/README.md

 [ ] Distribution: I agree not to redistribute, publish online, or sell any digital files or documents provided to me without explicit written consent from Ephemea Archival.

-[ ] Attribution: I agree to properly credit "Ephemea Archival" in any final publications, papers, or projects that utilize these materials.
+[ ] Attribution: I acknowledge Ephemea Archival as the source of any materials where appropriate and permitted, and will incorporate this acknowledgement into published works.

-[ ] Restricted Material: I agree that materials provided by Ephemea Archival, that are currently restricted instead of declassified, are not included in any form inside this request.
+[ ] Restricted Content Acknowledgement: I understand that currently restricted or classified materials are not available through this request process.

 [ ] PII (Personal Identifiable Information) Retention: I agree that Ephemea Archival may retain my provided identity verification documents for longer than 48 hours if my request requires extra processing, is delayed due to high submission volume, or is held for administrative auditing.

-[ ] Access Expiration: I understand that access to these digital assets is not permanent and can be removed from access at any time by discretion of staff after the access link is issued.
+[ ] Access Expiration: I understand that access to these digital assets is not permanent and may be revoked at any time at the discretion of archive staff.
 </blockquote>